Hypergraph Isomorphism for Groups with Restricted Composition Factors: Introduction

-Given a normalized input group, Grohe et al.\ extend the Local Certificates Routine to the setting of $\mgamma_d$-groups based on a variant of Babai's Unaffected Stabilizers Theorem \cite{Babai16}.
-However, for hypergraphs, there is no simple extension of the Local Certificates Routine.
-Intuitively speaking, the Local Certificates Routine crucially exploits that positions in disjoint sets can be permuted independently of each.
+Given a $d$-normalized input group, Grohe et al.\ prove a variant of Babai's Unaffected Stabilizers Theorem \cite{Babai16} and building on that, extend the Local Certificates Routine to their setting to obtain the crucial subroutine of the isomorphism test.
+Our algorithm builds on the same variant of the Unaffected Stabilizers Theorem, but for hypergraphs, extending the Local Certificates Routine proves to be significantly more challenging and requires additional ideas.
+Intuitively speaking, the reason is that the Local Certificates Routine crucially exploits that positions in disjoint sets can be permuted independently of each.
 More precisely, let $W \subseteq \Omega$ be a $\Gamma$-invariant set and suppose $\Gamma$ respects the input structures restricted to the window $W$.
 In this situation the standard Local Certificates Routine computes automorphisms of the input structures by considering the group $\Gamma_{(\Omega \setminus W)}$ which fixes all points outside of $W$.
-In the case of strings, it is easy to verify that each permutation in $\Gamma_{(\Omega \setminus W)}$ is indeed an automorphism.
+In the case of strings, which are the combinatorial objects under consideration in \cite{Babai16,GroheNS18}, it is easy to verify that each permutation in $\Gamma_{(\Omega \setminus W)}$ is indeed an automorphism.
 However, for hypergraphs, this is not true anymore since the hyperedges may enforce non-trivial dependencies between $W$ and $\Omega \setminus W$.